-So what is GFRP, you are probably wondering?
+So what is Nordsaga, you are probably wondering?

-For starters, the acronym stands for “Grimdark Fantasy Roleplay” which (unsurprisingly) is a grimdark fantasy game inspired by the king of all grimdark fantasy games – Warhammer Fantasy Roleplay (WFRP).
+For starters, it started life as GFRP, with the acronym standing for “Grimdark Fantasy Roleplay”.
+This (unsurprisingly) means it is a grimdark fantasy game, and is inspired by the king of all grimdark fantasy games – Warhammer Fantasy Roleplay (WFRP).

 Mechanically, I have decided to ditch WFRP’s d100 system for a heavily modified “Year Zero” ruleset.
 This ruleset uses pools of dice, the size of which is determined by Attribute plus Skill (plus any other relevant modifiers).
 You want the highest face on the dice to turn up for a success.